 The vast amount of data produced by survey methods can be difficult to wade through.
-In order to gain the most valid and valuable results it is important to choose the right analysis.
+In order to gain the most valid and valuable results in any survey, it is important to know how to analyze survey data in a proper way.
 This can be an intimidating task initially, but one that will become a lot clearer once you get to grips with a few key concepts!

-Before launching into a discussion on the actual analysis we emphasise the importance of the questionnaire itself, as a faulty questionnaire cannot be saved by even the most accurate analysis!
+Before launching into a discussion on the actual analysis we emphasize the importance of the questionnaire itself, as a faulty questionnaire cannot be saved by even the most accurate analysis!

 In order avoid this make sure to put some thought into designing your survey questions and take care to avoid the common survey pitfalls.

 Analyzing the data involves a number of considerations: